 So we are satisfied with the battery life.

-Thanks to Bluetooth 5.2, the Buds Z2 never faced any disconnection problem, at least in our case.
+Thanks to Bluetooth 5.2, the Buds Z2 never faced any disconnection problems, at least in our case.

 Going beyond the Bluetooth range will eventually disconnect the buds from the smartphone, but still, you can roam within the 10-12 meters range.

-What we further like is the dual connectivity.
-No, this TWS can’t be connected to two devices at the same time, but it gives you nearly the same functionality.
+We also appreciate the dual connectivity.
+No, this TWS can’t be connected to two devices at a time, but it gives you nearly the same functionality.

-Once connected to two devices, taping and holding on either of the earbuds for two seconds will pair the earbud to the last connected device.
+Once connected to two devices, taping and holding on to either earbud for two seconds will pair the earbud to the last connected device.

-It comes in handy when you have a phone and a laptop, and you want to switch between them without connecting the Buds manually.
+It comes in handy when you have a phone and a laptop and want to switch between them without connecting the Buds manually.